lovebin123/FaceFindr/README.md

 1. Open your web browser and go to `http://localhost:5173`.
 2. Upload an image using the upload button.
-3. Click on face gallery to view all images containing that face.
+3. Click on photo gallery to view all images containing that face.